-The aim of the activity is to dictate their information to each other in order to get the complete text.
-In the example attached, you will find a description of a job.
+The aim of a mutual dictation is for pairs of students to dictate information to each other in order to get a complete text.
 When students have got the complete text, they need to do something with it, such as solve a riddle or answer true/false questions.
+In this case, the text is a description of a job and they have to say what the job is.
 This is so that they read the text and try to understand it, rather than simply reading out isolated words.
-I also encourage my students to ask for extra help if they don't understand their partner, for example by saying 'Could you repeat that, please?' or 'How do you spell "________"?'

 It's a great controlled activity as it is completely learner centred and provides lots of student-to-student interaction.
-It is great for encouraging learners to cooperate together and also has a fun puzzle element which keeps motivation up.
-It provides integrated skills practice as students are reading, speaking, listening and writing all in the one activity.
-The advantages for the teacher are that you can adapt the activity to any topic and any (short) text and with word processing packages it is quick and easy to make the worksheets.
+It encourages learners to cooperate together, has a fun puzzle element which keeps motivation up and it provides integrated skills practice as students are reading, speaking, listening and writing all in the one activity.
+The activity can be done with any short text.

-- Tell them they each have part of a text and that they must complete the text without looking at each other's worksheet.
+- Tell them they each have part of a text and that they must work together to complete the text, still without looking at each other's.

-- Tell them they do this by taking it in turns to read part of their text.
-As one reads, the other partner fills in the gaps in the text, then they change around until the activity is complete.
+- They should do this by taking it in turns to read aloud the sections of text that they have.
+As one student reads, the other fills in the gaps in their text, and vice versa.

-I first saw this activity being used at the British Council in Bogotá.
+This is an activity I first saw being used at the British Council in Bogotá.